ChasingUX/jesse-site/source/work/digitalocean.md

 <div class="Note">
   <h4>Cloud Hosting 101</h4>
-  <p>Without going into the highly technical details of cloud hosting, we can think of a cloud as a combination of compute, networking, and storage resources created on virtualized servers.
+  <p>Without going into the highly technical details of Cloud Hosting, we can think of a cloud as a combination of compute, networking, and storage resources created on virtualized servers.
 Servers are provisioned for heavy computation, communication, and storage of assets and databases.</p>

   <p>While DigitalOcean is diligently working to build out storage and networking features today, our current product offering is based on the Droplet - a compute instance.
-This case study mainly focuses on the Droplet, less networking and storage.</p>
+This case study focuses mainly on the Droplet, less networking and storage.</p>
 </div>

 ##Cloud Information Architecture
-The cloud's information architecture is designed to be supportive of our primary product – the Droplet.
+The Cloud's information architecture is designed to be supportive of our primary product – the Droplet.
 As we build out storage and networking products, the architecture will likely change.
-Let's break down each section of the control panel in a nutshell:
+Let's break down each section of the control panel:

 <a class="enlarge border" href="/assets/images/projects/digitalocean/ia.jpg">
   <img src="/assets/images/blank.jpg" data-src="/assets/images/projects/digitalocean/ia.jpg">